CodyMDillinger/NeuralNetworks/README.md

 Training for classification, via backpropagation in Python

-Attacking test-time images with targeted and untargeted loss functions, with only black-box neural network information.
+Attacking test-time images in MATLAB, with targeted and untargeted loss functions, with only black-box neural network information.
 Detecting attacks with confidence variance.